How Much Water To Drink A Day For Older Adults

 Consume Additional Fluids

-Milk, sports drinks, soup broths, juices, and even caffeinated drinks like tea can help keep someone stay hydrated.
-When it comes to caffeinated beverages, however, remember moderation is key.
+Milk, sports drinks, soup broths, fruit juices, and even caffeinated drinks like tea can help keep someone hydrated.
+When it comes to caffeinated beverages, like energy drinks, however, remember that moderation is key.

 Consistently Drink Water